Last updated: 27th January 2022

 We carefully review the privacy policies and data security practices of any external third party service providers before we choose to use them.
 This section includes information about the third party service providers we use and how we use them.

 Payment: Our store is PCI-DSS compliant (a very strict industry standard with requirements for the security of credit card information) and we only use accredited companies to process your credit card information.
-Our vendor is currently Square.
+Our vendors currently include Square, Stripe, PayPal and Klarna.

-Shipping: We integrate with a number of shipping companies to fulfill your orders.
-We do this using ShipStation.
-Our main shipping vendor is currently MyHermes.
+Shipping: We may integrate with a number of shipping companies to fulfill your order.
+Our main shipping vendor is currently Royal Mail, but we may change this depending on the order.

 Analytics: We use analytics systems on our site to optimise our website for our customers.
 Our current vendor is Google Analytics.